Animal Care Technician I

 Employment at the Humane Society of the Pikes Peak Region - Colorado

 HSPPR is a nonprofit animal shelter serving El Paso, Pueblo, and Douglas Counties as well as the City of Centennial.
-We employ a total of 190+ employees.
+We employ a total of 200+ employees.
 We are an organization that celebrates and prioritizes diversity and inclusion.
-Employees must be 18 years of age, a drug test and background check are mandatory for employment.
-In addition to competitive salaries, we offer comprehensive benefits to our full-time staff.
-These include:
+A drug test and background check are mandatory for employment.

-The core values of the staff unite and guide us to provide the best service to the animals in our care, our organization and our community.
+The core values of the staff unite us and guide us to provide the best service to the animals in our care, our organization, and our community.